oceans404/super-fast-dapp/README.md

 # Frontend

-You can either use this styled frontend: https://github.com/oceans404/super-fast-dapp-frontend with the modifications noted in the README (recommended!)
+You can either use this styled frontend: https://github.com/oceans404/super-fast-dapp-frontend with the modifications noted in the README to update the frontend to read YOUR smart contract (recommended!)

 or bootstrap your own with the instructions below to learn about Rainbowkit and Reading/Writing transactions from a frontend